DARK MOON OF SILENCE

 This ritual will be an initiation into working with Mauna.
 Mauna is the Tantric wisdom of silence as a healing tool.
 Little known techniques of working with speech and silence will comprise this ritual night.
 Such techniques of speech and silence can quicken profound processes in our psychic world, such practices can also be applied to broader fields of our lives.

 The Moon on this night is in the Nakshatra (Lunar house) of Shravan.
-Shravan’s ruler is in fact the Moon.
-This Nakshatra signifies the art of hearing and wisdom that is received by listening.
+This Nakshatra signifies the art of hearing and the wisdom that is received by listening.
 Shravan is symbolised as the ear of listening.
-The lunar house of Shravan Nakshatra is made of the three stars Altair, Alshain, and Tarazed.
-These three stars together form constellation of Makara (Capricorn).
+The lunar mansion of Shravan Nakshatra is made of the three stars Altair, Alshain, and Tarazed.
+These three stars cluster together in the constellation of Makara (Capricorn).

 Shravana Nakshatra is the star of listening and learning.
 Shravana means ‘to hear’ and is symbolised as an ear.